Federal Executive Council (Australia)

-The Federal Executive Council is a body established by section 62 of the Australian Constitution to advise the governor-general of Australia, on the matters of the federal government.
-The council comprises, at least notionally, all current and former Commonwealth ministers and assistant ministers, but in practice only includes the Governor-General and current government ministers.
+The Federal Executive Council is a body established by section 62 of the Australian Constitution to advise the governor-general of Australia on the matters of the federal government.
+The council notionally comprises all current and former Commonwealth ministers and assistant ministers; in practice, however, it only includes the Governor-General and current government ministers.
 As the Governor-General is bound by convention to follow the advice of the Executive Council on almost all occasions, the Executive Council has de facto executive power.
-In practice, this power is used to legally enact the decisions already made by Federal Cabinet, due to the practices of the Westminster system making the cabinet a de facto authority in its own right.
+In practice, this power is used to legally enact the decisions already made by the Federal Cabinet, due to the practices of the Westminster system making the cabinet a de facto authority in its own right.

 There are some laws that specifically require decisions or actions to be made by the "Governor-General in Council", which means that they must be effected by the Governor-General on the advice of the Federal Executive Council, as opposed to by a minister acting alone.
 The matters that are typically required to be dealt with by the Governor-General in Council include: